 One of the benefits that Augur provides is its scarcity.
 There are only 11 million tokens and no intentions to ever increase the supply.
 Thus, it takes small changes in its net buying to increase the price.
 REP is not a mined token, instead, the company distributed them in auctions.
 They can be lost or earned depending on the reporter’s reliability in reporting for a bet’s outcome.

 Another benefit is its ability to reach untapped markets.
-Users will be able to make bets about markets they wouldn’t be able to reach otherwise due to geography, citizenship, or financials.
+Users will be able to make bets about markets they wouldn’t be able to reach otherwise due to geography, citizenship, or financial restraints.
 They can participate in difficult markets like real estate or unusual ones like celebrity dating or pop culture trends.
 The participation requires smaller capital than it would take through another medium.
 For example, users can make predictions on a property’s sale without having the capital to purchase it.

 One of the biggest issues that experts believe Augur should watch out for is its scale.
 As it gains popularity, the system can overwhelm the Ethereum network.
 So, Augur needs to maintain its base at a rather small range until the Ethereum scaling issues are solved.
 Ethereum has faced similar issues previously.
 With CryptoKitties, an application that let its users trade and breed cartoon cats, people experienced long wait times for the completion of a transaction.